ProjectEvergreen/greenwood/.github/CONTRIBUTING.md

 Yarn workspaces will automatically handle installing _node_modules_ in the appropriate directory.

-## Unit Testing
+## Testing
 [TDD](https://en.wikipedia.org/wiki/Test-driven_development) is the recommended approach for developing for Greenwood and for the style of test writing we use [BDD style testing](https://en.wikipedia.org/wiki/Behavior-driven_development); "cases".
-Cases are used to capture the various configurations and expected outputs of Gre enwood when running its commands, in a way that is closer to how a user would be expecting Greenwood to work.
+Cases are used to capture the various configurations and expected outputs of Greenwood when running its commands, in a way that mimics how a user would themselves be using Greenwood.

 ### Running Tests
 To run tests in watch mode, use: